Ep. 265 Here Is Practical Help for Anyone Stuck in a Bad Habit

 Photo: ©RgStudio Getty Images Signature via Canva.com

-Show Notes – A person with a bad habit needs a clear path to freedom.
-The first part of this process is a rational worldview that lays a foundation for the practical application that flows out of that worldview.
-If you’re struggling with an addiction, here is that clear path—the worldview and your practical path forward.
-I’m going to layout the worldview for you in an unsuspected place: what is a covenant?
+Show Notes: A person with a bad habit needs a clear path to freedom, though it’s not always clear which pathway to take.
+As he thinks about freeing himself from bondage, he must begin with a rational worldview that lays a foundation for the practical application that flows out of that worldview.
+If you’re struggling with an addiction or bad habit or stuck in a rut, here is that clear path—the worldview and your practical path forward.
+I will start by laying out a biblical worldview in an unsuspected place: what is a covenant?

 Show Notes